 “Consumers may think antibacterial washes are more effective at preventing the spread of germs, but we have no scientific evidence that they are any better than plain soap and water,” said Janet Woodcock, M.D., director of the FDA’s Center for Drug Evaluation and Research.
 In fact, “Some data suggests that antibacterial ingredients may do more harm than good over the long-term,” she said.

 As always, use common sense and choose products that are earth-friendly, plant-based, and contain no synthetic fragrances.
 A good example is the ECOS Hand Soap that’s scented with 100 percent essential oils of lemongrass or lavender.
 Even after the ban goes into effect, chemicals such as benzethonium chloride and benzalkonium chloride could be used as a replacement from many manufacturers.
 Don’t get greenwashed!
 These belong to a group of chemicals called “quaternary ammoniums,” otherwise known as “quats.”
 There is science revealing health concerns associated with these chemicals.

 2. Scented Candles and Air Fresheners

-In addition to adding volatile organic compounds (VOCs) into the air your breathe, synthetic scented candles, plug-ins and stick diffusers likely contain harsh chemicals like camphor, phenol, ethanol, formaldehyde (a carcinogen), xylene (affects the nervous system), naphthalene (a suspected carcinogen) and phthalates (linked to hormonal and reproductive development issues).
+In addition to adding volatile organic compounds (VOCs) into the air you breathe, synthetic scented candles, plug-ins, and stick diffusers likely contain harsh chemicals like camphor, phenol, ethanol, formaldehyde (a carcinogen), xylene (affects the nervous system), naphthalene (a suspected carcinogen), and phthalates (linked to hormonal and reproductive development issues).